stvnchng/hive-fe/README.md

 ## Instructions to run project

+NOTE: There is also a live demo at https://codesandbox.io/s/dropdowns-4vli7m

 In the current directory, run `npm install` to get all the dependencies, then run `npm start` and the demo should be active at `localhost:3000`.

 The window containing both the multiple and single-option dropdown demo should appear.